edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 * ### `get`

-  Retrieves the manifest and signature from the Marblerun Coordinator.
+  Retrieves the manifest and signature from the MarbleRun Coordinator.
   This allows a user to verify what configuration is running on the Coordinator.

   Using the `display-update` flag, users can generate a manifest, including all applied updates up to that point.